Contact Us

 A major benefit of absence management software is the ability to automate processes, freeing up your HR team to focus on more strategic initiatives.
 You can automate clocking in and out processes, and automatically calculate holiday entitlement and pay – based on your organisation’s specific requirements – as well as statutory sick pay, maternity/paternity/shared parental pay, and unpaid leave where there is no statutory entitlement to pay.

-As an example, Cineworld Group PLC have made significant time savings with our absence management systems.
+As an example, Cineworld Group PLC have made considerable time savings with our absence management systems.
 Tom Manning, Operations Project Manager at Cineworld says, "A task that took six hours to write a roster now takes less than 60 minutes.
 Holiday requests and shift swaps are automated, taking no management time.
 It’s not very often we get the chance to hand back five hours to every senior manager every week."

 Read the full Cineworld case study.